PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor7.md

 nested invocation, surrounding calls, guard, dependency, public API, or TensorFlow behavior.
 Keep the result unconsumed, validate sequentially, commit, and push only; do not create, reopen, or update a pull request.

+## Quantized-PReLU direct result retention implementation checkpoint

+The sole raw lowerer call now retains its unchanged four-key dictionary as `_layout_pass_set_1_quantized_prelu_stats`.
+The target remains unconsumed and observation-only.
+The duplicate-fanout/quantized-PReLU orchestration still selects the callback with the same shared `ModelIRPassStateScope`.

+No result schema, pass implementation, default selection or priority, preflight, transaction boundary, state scope, direct argument, nested invocation, surrounding production call, guard, dependency, public API, or TensorFlow boundary changed.

+Implementation validation completed sequentially under `uv`:

+- dedicated result contract: `2 passed in 0.53s`
+- quantized-PReLU owners, duplicate orchestration, attention recovery and quantized suffix boundaries, architecture, and pass-efficiency coverage:
+  `326 passed in 17.98s`
+- branch-changed broad suite: `1619 passed in 29.96s`
+- targeted Ruff, Python bytecode compilation, and whitespace validation: passed

+These are unit, contract, and orchestration checks; this observation-only assignment does not claim a new model-corpus run.
+At resume, audit the direct `run_quantized_reshape_cleanup()` result together with its nested quantized- suffix selection before changing that boundary.
+Commit and push only; do not create, reopen, or update a pull request.